JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 ## Accessibility

-### Fully open-source
+### Open-source

-TransitionsInTimeseries.jl is a free and fully open-source software written in Julia and developed on GitHub, which allows any user to track the full history of the changes made to the software as well as to suggest new ones by opening a pull request or an issue.
+TransitionsInTimeseries.jl is a free and open-source software, written in Julia and developed on GitHub, which allows any user to track the full history of the changes made to the software as well as to suggest new ones by opening a pull request or an issue.